wlytle/js-rails-as-api-design-documentation-exercise-a/README.md

 Your partner will send you a markdown file documenting an API.
 Using that documentation, add the following feature to your frontend app.

-Build a coffee search page.
+Build out the coffee search page in the `coffee-frontend` directory.
 It should

 - When the page loads, display a list of the first 5 coffees
 - When the user types an origin into the origin input, show the first 5 coffees whose origin matches